Use this checklist to build the room structure

 What documents are requested in M&A due diligence?

 Buyers commonly request corporate records, financial statements, tax returns, material contracts, HR documents, customer data, supplier information, IP records, IT/security policies, insurance and litigation materials.
+The 47-document checklist on this page groups them into eight workstreams.

 When should a seller prepare the data room?